Linuxander/linuxander/README.md

 ### Engineer — DevOps • Software • Cloud

+Proven technical specialist known for exceptional learning agility, delivering complex systems with expertise in Python and AWS automation via Terraform.
 From battlefield communication products to X-ray servers that detect hidden contraband, I've spent most of my career building national security systems.
 My work has been deployed in war zones and along the US-Mexico border.
-To ensure quality throughout the Software Development Lifecycle, I leverage CI/CD pipelines and scripting.
-My current focus is Python development and AWS infrastructure automation using Terraform.
+My passion for process automation enhances development lifecycles through integrated CI/CD pipelines and automated scripting implementations.

 ---